-Advanced Placement (AP) Exam InformationRegistration is now CLOSED for this year’s AP Exams.
-The deadline to register was Wednesday, March 1.
+Advanced Placement (AP) Exam InformationCLICK HERE to register for this year’s AP Exams.
+The deadline to register was Thursday, March 1.

 Before taking your AP Exam

 - CLICK HERE to download and read the AP Bulletin for Students and Parents.

 - Pay particular attention to the scheduled day, time, and location of the exam.
 Exams will be administered either at Central Catholic High School, Concordia University, or the University of Portland.

 - A list of exam times and locations are posted throughout Central Cathoic – at the main office, in AP classrooms.
 CLICK HERE for a PDF of the exam times and locations.

 What to bring to your AP exam

 - Several sharpened No. 2 pencils (with erasers) for all responses on your multiple-choice answer sheet (not mechanical pencils).

 - Pens with black or dark-blue ink for completing areas on the exam booklet covers and for free-response questions in most exams